cmartinezgom/cmartinezgom.github.io/_pages/education.md

      <img src="/images/logoULE.jpg" alt="Descripción de la imagen" style="border-radius: 50%; width: 150px; height: 150px; object-fit: cover;">
    </a>
  </div>
   <p style="margin-left: 20px;">Developed a <strong>robust foundation in mathematics, design patterns, and diverse programming languages</strong> (C, C++, C#, Python, Java, Lua, Matlab, and more).
-Gained expertise in <strong>agile methodologies</strong>, project management, networking, databases, AI, and operating systems.
-Culminated my studies with the <a href="/portfolio/motiontracker/">MotionTracker</a> project during a Software Engineering Internship at HP SCDS, earning a 9.8/10 grade.
+Gained expertise in <strong>agile methodologies</strong>, project management, networking, databases, AI, and operating systems.<br>Culminated my studies with the <a href="/portfolio/motiontracker/">**MotionTracker**</a> project during a **Software Engineering Internship at HP SCDS**, earning a 9.8/10 grade.

-  Strong and wide grounding in the basic principles of maths, programming in different languages and design patterns.

-  This degree allows its graduates to practise the controlled-entry profession of computer engineer.
+  This degree allowed me to practise the controlled-entry profession of computer engineer.
 Programmes in Computing are widespread in most universities in the world that offer qualifications in Engineering.
   </p>
 </div>